 ExpressVPN is one of the biggest VPN providers in the world.
-They offer a great diversity in terms of the geography of its servers.
-We’re talking more than 2000 servers in 94 countries.
+They offer great diversity in terms of the geography of their servers.
+We’re talking about more than 2000 servers in 94 countries.
 Moreover, the VPN has a simple and user-friendly interface.
 You don’t have to be that technically aware to operate with their clients no matter what platform you’re using.

 As for its MediaStreamer, it’s well-known to unblock hundreds of channels without a setback.
 They provide you with all the information you need to set up their Smart DNS service on your device.
 Don’t worry, they got your back.
 If you don’t like their service (I doubt that), you can ask for a refund if a 30-day period hasn’t passed.